-- 4.29 Each European site will typically have a 'Zone of Influence' (ZOI) within which increases in population would be expected to result in Likely Significant Effects.
+- 4.27 Each European site will typically have a 'Zone of Influence' (ZOI) within which increases in population would be expected to result in Likely Significant Effects.
 ZOIs are usually established following targeted visitor surveys and the findings are therefore typically specific to each European site (and often to specific areas within a European site).
-The findings are likely to be influenced by a number of complex and interacting factors and therefore it is not always appropriate to apply a generic or non-specific ZOI to a European Site. - 4.30 The North Essex Authorities have recognised the importance of establishing robust ZOIs in informing the HRA of the Strategic Part 1 for the North Essex Authorities Local Plans, and the HRA Screening assessments of the relevant Part 2 Local Plans, including the assessment detailed herein.
-As a result, Colchester Borough Council (BC) has completed targeted visitor surveys at Abberton Reservoir SPA and Ramsar, Blackwater Estuary SPA and Ramsar, Essex Estuary SAC, Colne Estuary SPA and Ramsar, and Stour and Orwell Estuaries SPA and Ramsar.
-The recommended ZOIs based on visitor surveys20 completed at specific locations are shown below: - Abberton Reservoir SPA and Ramsar 13km. - Blackwater Estuary SPA and Ramsar (Old Hall Marshes) 8km. - Blackwater Estuary SPA and Ramsar (The Strood) 8km. - Colne Estuary SPA (Cudmore Grove) 24km. - Essex Estuaries SAC (Cudmore Grove) 24km.
+The findings are likely to be influenced by a number of complex and interacting factors and therefore it is not always appropriate to apply a generic or non-specific ZOI to a European Site. - 4.28 The Essex Authorities have recognised the importance of establishing robust ZOIs in informing the HRA of the Strategic Section 1 for the Essex Authorities Local Plans, and the HRA Screening assessments of the relevant Section 2 Local Plans, including the assessment detailed herein.
+As a result, the North Essex Authorities completed targeted visitor surveys in 2012/2013 at Abberton Reservoir SPA and Ramsar, Blackwater Estuary SPA and Ramsar, Essex Estuary SAC, Colne Estuary SPA and Ramsar, and Stour and Orwell Estuaries SPA and Ramsar.
+The recommended ZOIs based on these visitor surveys20 are shown below: - Abberton Reservoir SPA and Ramsar 13km. - Blackwater Estuary SPA and Ramsar (Old Hall Marshes) 8km. - Blackwater Estuary SPA and Ramsar (The Strood) 8km. - Colne Estuary SPA (Cudmore Grove) 24km. - Essex Estuaries SAC (Cudmore Grove) 24km. - Stour and Orwell Estuaries SPA and Ramsar (The Walls, and Stour Woods) 8km. - 4.29 With regards to the Stour and Orwell, further discussions took place between Natural England and Colchester BC regarding the distances used in applying an appropriate ZOI as part of the HRA of the North Essex Joint Strategic Plan Section 1.
+Visitor monitoring undertaken by Colchester BC on behalf of the North Essex Authorities (including Braintree and Tendring), and subsequent discussion with Natural England, identified discrepancies relating to the findings of average distance travelled by visitors to the Stour and Orwell Estuaries SPA and Ramsar.
+A visitor monitoring study of the Stour and Orwell Estuaries SPA and Ramsar site has recently been completed by Footprint Ecology, although it is yet to be published.
+It is understood that the study recommends the application of a 13km Zone of Influence for this site, based on the findings.
+Therefore, in line with a precautionary approach, this greater distance of 13km has been applied as a ZOI in this HRA Screening Assessment.
+The appropriateness of this will continue to be reviewed and applied in light of new information and the progression of discussions with Natural England.

-$^{^{20} \; \}text{Colchester Borough Council (2013), Habitat Regulations Assessment Survey and Monitoring Programme - Spring 2013}$
+20 Colchester Borough Council (2013), Habitat Regulations Assessment Survey and Monitoring Programme - Spring 2013